 Daylilies are found under the botanical name hemerocallis.
 They are not considered true lilies which can be found under lilium.
 Originally from China, they are a rhizomatous flower found in all temperate parts of the world.
-You may ask "what does rhizomatous mean"?
-This is a bundle of fleshy roots that look like they are swelled up with water.
-They are elongated thick roots, swollen towards the middle and tapering towards the ends.
 The reason I am such a fan of daylilies is you can just never get bored with them.
-They are available from the deepest burgundy-red-black to the most delicate lilacs and whites.
-They come in double forms, spider forms, miniature forms, mixed forms and traditional forms.
-All have large strappy leaves which makes them look almost tropical but many are winter hardy and deceivingly sturdy flowers.
+Daylilies are available from the deepest burgundy-red-black to the most delicate lilacs and whites.
+The five recognized forms for show are double, spider, single, unusual and polymerous forms.
+All have large strappy leaves, which makes them look almost tropical, but many are winter hardy and deceivingly sturdy flowers.
 They only bloom for one day but because there are so many flower buds on the scapes you can have continuous blooms from summer thru fall.

 The Happiest Flower

 Daylilies are for everyone.
 Many varieties bloom from spring to fall.
 The novice gardener will enjoy their success the first year.
 Experienced gardeners will soon find their favorites and discover new ones.
 There are currently about thirty thousand varieties of daylilies.
 These are adaptable flowers that are happy and pest free if given a place in the sun.
 But give them plenty of room because snails tend to take advantage of their good nature and eat holes in their pretty petals when they're crowded in with other foiliage.
 Their growth comes from a central crown which sends out shoots and roots in search of water and food.
 They are not grown from bulbs.
 Those are the asiatic lilies.
 Daylilies have a starchy swollen root system.
 The roots are elongated but swollen in the middle.
 The roots kind of look like miniature sweet potatoes or yams.